 For expectant parents, the first step to adoption in NC is to consider whether you would like to pursue an agency or independent adoption, assuming you are not pursuing a kinship adoption.
 There are pros and cons to each and as an expectant parent, it is important to know the difference.
 In an independent adoption, the expectant parents work with an adoption facilitator to identify and evaluate prospective adoptive parents.
 Adoption attorneys are still involved in the process, as adoption is a legally binding act, but independent adoption may allow for more direct interaction between expectant parents and prospective adoptive parents, without the need of an intermediary, like an adoption agency.
 In an agency adoption, the adoption agency works as a sort of one-stop for both expectant parents and prospective adoptive parents.
 Adoption agencies may be local or national, and the best adoption agencies offer both counseling, financial support, medical care, and even educational and vocational training after placement.

 Whether you choose to pursue an independent or agency adoption, to begin, you will meet with the facilitator or agency counselor to discuss your options.
-During this time, you should feel comfortable asking any and all questions you may have.
+During this time, you should feel comfortable asking any questions you may have.
 How available will the facilitator or counselor be to you during your pregnancy?
 What kind of support and resources does the agency offer?
 How does the agency identify prospective adoptive parents?
 Do facilitators only work with local prospective adoptive parents or is there reach around the United States?
 The agency and facilitator are there to serve you and help you understand your rights throughout the process.
 And, if you change your mind and decide to parent, that will be okay too.
 A good facilitator and agency will be able to share resources and community services to help you to parent when the time comes.

 5. Prospective Adoptive Parents